iredmail/docs/en_US/iredadmin/0-iredadmin-pro.restful.api-new.md

     `quota` | Mailbox quota (in MB) | `quota=1024`
     `mailboxFormat` | Mailbox format. e.g. `maildir`, `mdbox`.
 Defaults to `maildir` if not present.
 For more details, please read Dovecot document: <https://wiki2.dovecot.org/MailboxFormat>. __WARNING__: Changing mailbox format does not migrate the mailbox on file system automatically, you have to migrate it manually.
 New email will be stored in new mailbox format immediately. | `mailboxFormat=mdbox`
     `mailboxFolder` | Mailbox folder name (case sensitive) which will be appended to user's home path.
 Defaults to `Maildir`.
 It's useful if you need to migrate to different mailbox folder. __WARNING__: New email will be stored in new mailbox folder immediately. | `mailboxFolder=Maildir`
+    `maildir` | Absolute path of the mailbox.
+All characters will be converted to lower cases. | `maildir=/var/vmail/vmail1/example.com/username`

     </div>